Query Signature File¶

 columns |

-Each column entry has the same type and not_null fields as a parameter.
+Each column entry has the same fields as a parameter (type, not_null, and optionally dims and element_not_null).

 Type Names¶